Jacques Villeneuve: 2011–present

 In 2014, Villeneuve signed to drive an Albatec Racing-prepared Peugeot 208 Supercar part-time in the FIA World Rallycross Championship's inaugural season.
 He chose to do rallycross because he felt it was exciting for both drivers and spectators.
 In seven races, Villeneuve scored eight points for 37th in the Drivers' Championship.
 He was released before the season ended due to non-supportive statements he made concerning his team and rallycross.
 Villeneuve entered the Indianapolis 500 for the first time in 19 years, driving Schmidt Peterson Hamilton Motorsports' No. 5 Dallara DW12-Honda third car entry.
 (Note: He had a seat fitting at the team's factory on 20 March.)
 Though he had not planned to return to American open-wheel racing, he changed his mind after the 2012 introduction of a new car and engine formula.
-He qualified 27th and finished 14th.
+He qualified 27th and finished fourteenth.
 In August, Villeneuve finished 24th in Jacombs' No. 7 Dodge at Canadian Tire Series' Grand Prix de Trois Rivieres.